mjcull/R4H2O/manuscript/0_introduction.md

 * Download the installer for the free version for your operating system.
 * Install the software.

+You will also need to be able to install extensions of the R language through the package manager.
+If you are not using your own computer, check with the administrator to obtain this access.

 Alternatively, you can sign-up for a free account to access the [cloud version](https://rstudio.cloud/) of R Studio.
 This account gives you full access to R Studio and R in your browser without the need to install any software.
 The cloud version is fully functional but not very fast.
 Installing R and RStudio on your laptop is the preferred method.

 ## Workshop materials
-All resources for this workshop are available on the [GitHub](https://github.com/pprevos/r4h2o/) website.
+All resources for this workshop (text, images, code and data) are available on the [GitHub](https://github.com/pprevos/r4h2o/) website.
 GitHub is a repository for computer code and associated information for developers to share and collaborate.

 You can download the documents by clicking on the 'clone or download' button and extract the files to your computer.
 You can open the RStudio project file to begin the workshop and start playing with the data and code.